jacobhenningsson95/SynMfg_Code/README.md

 ## License

-This repository is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).
+This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) — see the [LICENSE](./LICENSE) file for details.

-You are free to share and adapt the material, but only for non-commercial purposes, and with appropriate credit.